-This is the eighth year of the Heritage Grant Program, which Council approved on an annual basis on May 16, 2016, following the successful completion of a three-year pilot program.
+This is the eighth year of the Heritage Grant Program, which Council approved on an annual basis on May 16, 2016, following the successful completion of a threeyear pilot program.
 The grant program was developed to provide funding for owners of properties designated under Part IV or Part V of the Ontario Heritage Act.
-The program sets out criteria for eligible conservation work, and defines what projects i age 2 of 3 are not eligible to receive funding.
+The program sets out criteria for eligible conservation work, and defines what projects are not eligible to receive funding.
 Grants can be applied for as matching funding up to a maximum contribution of \$15,000.
 The program offers a total of \$90,000 in funding each year through the Town's operating budget but occasionally additional funds are available from unused grants, developer contributions or heritage fees.